Terrenteller/Strata/README.md

     - **The client must know about everything the server does else the client will hang on connect**.
 - `config/strata/recipe/<modid>/blacklist.txt` restricts recipe replication.

 `<modid>` directories are only processed if a mod with that ID is present.
 Strata will extract its own configuration into corresponding directories on start but will not overwrite them.

 ## "Why" is Strata?

 Once upon a time, there was a mod called [PerFabricaAdAstra](https://github.com/lawremi/PerFabricaAdAstra) that fell by the wayside.
-Disappointed with the thought of what might never be, I took it upon myself to re-imagine the "Geologica" part of the PFAA triad, leaving Chemica and Fabrica to other tech mods like Mekanism and Immersive Engineering.
+Disappointed with the thought of what might never be, I took it upon myself to re-imagine the "Geologica" part of the PFAA triad, leaving Chemica and Fabrica to established tech mods like Mekanism and Immersive Engineering.

 ## Legal stuff